Laying Down the tracks for effective recruiting: A Guide for CXOs

 Ideally, you should hire for both, but choose breadth over scale if you must choose.
 Large employers allow recruiting leaders to put up really big numbers, but they may have only hired L61-64 software engineers in North America to post those numbers.

-Recruiting leaders at large companies can make 500 hires and manage a team of 50 but have never thought about branding and reputation management; they have never been exposed to reporting and analytics, ATS management, early career recruiting, interviewing and selection, event management, D&I recruiting, etc. Companies like Google have entire teams that think about these issues.
-They are the Ford Motor Company of Talent, a talent production line with super-specialized roles.
+Recruiting leaders at large companies can make 500 hires and manage a team of 50, but they have never thought about branding and reputation management; they have never been exposed to reporting and analytics, ATS management, early-career recruiting, interviewing and selection, event management, D&I recruiting, etc. Companies like Google have entire teams that think about these issues.
+They are the Ford Motor Company of Talent, a talent production line with super-specialized roles - this works for them, this will likely not work for you.

 Hire your HOT for experience and smarts